 There is a serious need for air filtration in schools and homes.
 How well will this DIY set-up clean the air?

 Some parents of children with breathing issues are deciding to keep their kids home.

 The SFUSD current response to the unhealthy air quality is to close windows and stay indoors, no current plans for air filtration due to cost.

-Following the instructions from the Mariposa County Health Department, “How to Build an Inexpensive Room Filter”, we made our Box Fan room filter.
-In 2 separate rooms
+Following the instructions from the Mariposa County Health Department, “How to Build an Inexpensive Room Filter”, we made our box fan room filter.

 Using our Lighthouse 3016-IAQ Laser particle counter, air samples were collected for 2 minutes, with a 2 min delay.
 This set-up was done in 2 rooms: one with the box fan and one with the HEPA filter.

-After testing, I was impressed how well the DIY Box Fan was able to remove particulates from the air.
-Yes, HEPA will provide more filtration, but if cost is an issue than the DIY Box Fan MERV 13 is a sensible choice.
+After testing, I was impressed by how well the DIY Box Fan was able to remove particulates from the air.
+Yes, HEPA will provide more filtration, but if cost is an issue than the DIY MERV 13 Box Fan is a sensible choice.
 Further testing needs to be done with higher MERV ratings and over longer periods of time.